smartprobe/Train_Defect_Detection/README.md

 ```

-* Stage2: (Input, Output)
+* Stage2:
-Input is the cropped patches from stage1, Output is the bounding box
+(Input is the cropped patches from stage1, Output is the bounding box)
 ```
 cd ./stage2/
 1.The input is the patches generated in stage1.